 The Limiting Messages About Adult Ballet

 Whether you simply stumbled upon ballet, or whether it was your childhood dream - now you probably can’t get enough of it.
 It has become such a big passion, something that gives you so much vitality!
 At the same time, you may be caught up in limiting messages and assumptions about adult ballet: Like, that you can only get that far, you shouldn’t expect to achieve too much, you should just see it as a nice hobby, you will never perform on stage or become a ballerina, you will never be able to do this or that once you are past a certain age.

 The Party is Not Over Yet

 You have come to the right place!
 Our brains are capable of significant change at any age, provided the right input.
 Find out what you need for effective motor learning, independent of age.
 My background in physics, strength and conditioning coaching, and lots of research about neuroplasticity will guide you into significantly improving from your current level.
 Learn about the biomechanics relevant for ballet and how to prepare YOUR body for strong and graceful movements - in class, for your Instagram, or on stage.
-So while it’s clear where all the limited adult ballet messaging came from (basically from a time when science still believed the brain to be fixed after childhood), it won’t hold when challenged.
+So while it’s clear where all the limited adult ballet messaging came from (basically from a time when science still believed the brain to be fixed after childhood), you can now safely put it behind you.

 Still, progressing in a setting that does not necessarily expect you to progress too high can be challenging.
 Also, let’s face it, once you are 35+ years old (or even before), nobody cares whether you make it on stage, or even if you get significantly better.
 You don’t have parents, teachers, trainers, schools actively developing you all day, and there are just not as many ready-made opportunities to perform.
 As a result, there are so many talented and ambitious adult ballet students not progressing as well as they could, despite taking several classes per week.